 - A. At the completion of evaluation of a site with the Soils and Amenities Assessment Criteria, there should be a total number of points awarded to each Assessment.
 Since the Soils Assessment utilized was based on a 100 points relative point value in itself, a minor conversion must be made to the total relative value.
 The Development Review System allots a maximum of 25 points to the Soils Assessment therefore the conversion to be made is expressed as follows: 100 x .25 = 25 pts.
 (For example, if a parcel receives the maximum point value of 100 points, in actuality only 25 points will be awarded for the Soils Component of the Development Review System.) - B. The Amenities Assessment has a 75 point maximum point value. - C. The combined maximum total for both Assessments is 100 points.
 The most agriculturally significant parcel would rate 100; the most developable parcel would rate 0.
-A total of 60 points or less advances the application to the Compatibility Assessment Meeting. - D. The Soils Assessment of a proposed development is not applied when the development proposal is located within the Residential/Growth District or the Industrial/Commercial District. - E. Any land in the Rural District that is located on a primary or secondary road, as defined in the Comprehensive Plan, shall not have to process through the LESA points process for a commercial or industrial project and shall be advanced directly to the Compatibility Assessment Meeting.
+A total of 60 points or less advances the application to the Compatibility Assessment Meeting. - D. Any land in the Rural District that is located on a primary or secondary road, as defined in the Comprehensive Plan, shall not have to process through the LESA points process for a commercial or industrial project and shall be advanced directly to the Compatibility Assessment Meeting.